 Yes, for most people.
 However, because its safety is unproven, experts recommend that young children and pregnant women avoid magnetic field therapy.
 Additionally, people with medical devices or implants, such as pacemakers and insulin pumps, should avoid magnet therapy, because it could interfere with the device’s function.

 Fortunately, if you’re not in any of the situations mentioned above, there are likely no negative side effects or complications.
-However, on rare occasions patients can experience rashes, electric shocks, pain, nausea or dizziness.
+However, on rare occasions, patients can experience skin rashes, pain, nausea or dizziness.
 Lastly, it can be used safely in conjunction with other treatment protocols.

 And as with other CAM treatments, you should always talk to your doctor before starting any type of magnetic therapy.